PcapPlusPlus/pcapplusplus.github.io/docs/community.md

 ### Code contributions

 If you'd like to fix bugs or add a new feature to PcapPlusPlus, please make sure to read the [CONTRIBUTING](https://github.com/seladb/PcapPlusPlus/blob/master/CONTRIBUTING.md) document.
-This document should provide you with all the necessary information on how to create the pull request, what it should contain and how the review process works.
+This document should provide you with all the necessary information on how to create the pull request, what it should include and how the review process works.